 What does "Learning" mean, in this context?
 "Learning" refers to the ability to train a machine learning (ML)(mathematical) model capable of understanding or modeling the behavior of a complex system or given KPI or variable.

 “Why machine learning (ML)” is a fair question.
 ML algorithms are certainly very powerful, but they also have a reputation of being difficult to design, tune, and adapt to a variety of situations (such an ability is known as robustness) and sometimes have been known to produce results that may be difficult to interpret (a complex topic, and one that is outside the scope of this introductory white paper).
 ML algorithms outperform all existing (traditional) approaches in some areas (for example, image recognition), whereas, in other circumstances, the overall benefits may not be worth the extra cost and complexity.

-As outlined below, Figure 3 shows a predicted “band” (shown in green) of normal values for the percentage of failed onboarding sessions.
+For example, Figure 3 shows a predicted ”band” (shown in green) of normal values for the percentage of failed onboarding sessions.
 As we can see, at some point the percentage of failed onboarding sessions (blue line) became abnormal (falling outside the green band), considering a number of network variables involved, as analyzed by the ML algorithm in use.
-This departure from normal to abnormal behavior for this network is denoted by the red section of the time-line in the diagram shown.
+This departure from normal to abnormal behavior for this network is denoted by the red section of the timeline in the diagram shown.

 Note that ML models may also be used for other tasks, such as classification (a classification algorithm may, for example, try to recognize malware or other undesired network content or use).
 In yet another example, an ML model may be used to predict a specific event, such as the failure of an item of networking gear.